governance-foundation/template-electron-vuex-vuetify/README.md

 When you want to create a new release, follow these steps:

-1. Update the version in your project's package.json file (e.g. `2022.02.20`)
+1. Update the project version `npm verison 2022.03.24` this will update the package.json and relevant commit.
-2. Commit and sign that change (`git commit -s -a -m "chore: release v2022.02.20"`)
+2. If commit was not created, commit and sign that change (`git commit -s -a -m "chore: release 2022.02.20"`)
-3. Tag and sign your commit (`git tag -s -a v2022.02.20 -m "v2022.02.20"`).
-Make sure your tag name's format is `v{YYYY}.{MM}.{DD}`.
+3. Tag and sign your commit (`git tag -s -a 2022.02.20 -m "2022.02.20"`).
+Make sure your tag name's format is `{YYYY}.{MM}.{DD}`.
 Your workflow will use this tag to detect when to create a release
 4. Push your changes to GitHub (git push && git push --tags)

 ## Pull Request

-When commiting code please ensure that you add your commits to dedicated feature branch, name your branch `feature/#<issue id>-name-of-issue`.
+When committing code please ensure that you add your commits to dedicated feature branch, name your branch `feature/#<issue id>-name-of-issue`.
 When creating a PR please add default reviewers to your PR.
 Set title of your PR as `#<issue id> Title of issue`.
 When interacting with reviews on your PR please resolve conversartions that you have fixed, and re-request reviews after you have pushed updates to your branch.